cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/use_cases/ssh.md

 hidden: false
 ---

-# Connect through Cloudflare Tunnels over SSH
+# Connect with SSH through Cloudflare Tunnel

 The Secure Shell Protocol (SSH) enables users to remotely access devices through the command line.
 With Cloudflare Zero Trust, you can make your SSH server available over the Internet without the risk of opening inbound ports on the server.

 Cloudflare Zero Trust offers two solutions to provide secure access to SSH servers:

-- Private subnet routing with Cloudflare WARP to Tunnel
+- [Private subnet routing] with Cloudflare WARP to Tunnel
-- Public hostname routing with `cloudflared` authentication
+- [Public hostname routing] with `cloudflared access`

-In this guide, you will learn how to connect an SSH server to Cloudflare, set up Zero Trust policies, and finally connect to the server as a user.
+In this guide, you will learn how to connect an SSH server to Cloudflare and how to connect to the server as a user.

-## 1. Set up an SSH server in GCP
+## Set up an SSH server in GCP

 This example walks through how to set up an SSH server on a Google Cloud Platform (GCP) virtual machine (VM), but you can use any machine that supports SSH connections.